EgorSelin/OSINT-Case-Studies/README.md

 ---

-## 📝 Case Studies
+## 📂 Case Studies

-### 1️⃣ Case 1: Background Check on Industrial Enterprise
+1. **Case 1: Background Check on Industrial Enterprise**
    *Structured OSINT investigation on company personnel and organizational links.*

-### 2️⃣ Case 2: Fraud Investigation with Open Data
+2. **Case 2: Fraud Investigation with Open Data**
    *Investigated a company suspected of fraudulent financial behavior using procurement databases, corporate registries, court cases, and media archives.
 Uncovered a network of shell entities and reported findings for compliance action.*

-### 3️⃣ Case 3: Social Media Intelligence (SOCMINT)
+3. **Case 3: Social Media Intelligence (SOCMINT)**
    *Assessed online presence of an individual connected to a corporate investigation via LinkedIn, Facebook, and Twitter/X. Identified inconsistencies in employment claims and connections to controversial organizations.*

-### 4️⃣ Case 4: Background Check Industrial Enterprise
+4. **Case 4: Background Check Industrial Enterprise**
    *In-depth collection of legal and publicly available information on enterprise assets and personnel.*

-### 5️⃣ Case 5: Locating a Suspect Using Open-Source Intelligence
+5. **Case 5: Locating a Suspect Using Open-Source Intelligence**
    *Gathered actionable data for law enforcement using Telegram, social media, public registries, and address analysis.*

+6. **Case 6: Verification of Claimed Law Enforcement Affiliation**
+   *Confirmed that an individual falsely claimed government affiliation, using OSINT and HUMINT to provide actionable evidence for a safe police report.*

 ---

 ## 🛠 Tools & Sources